chutch1122/personal-site/README.md

 ## Contact

-For questions or feedback, reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, create an issue or find me on social media.